-The Group's consolidated financial statements with the fiscal closing date of December 31 are composed of the Company and its 68 subsidiaries (74 as at December 31, 2022), together with the Group's interest in 7 associates (7 as at December 31, 2022) and 2 joint ventures (0 as at December 31, 2022).
+The Group's consolidated financial statements with the fiscal closing date of December 31 are composed of the Company and its 64 subsidiaries (68 as at December 31, 2023), together with the Group's interest in 6 associates (7 as at December 31, 2023) and 2 joint ventures (2 as at December 31, 2023).

 A subsidiary is an entity controlled by the Group.
 The Group controls an entity when it is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 The Group's subsidiaries are included in the scope of consolidation, which begins when it obtains control over a subsidiary and ceases when it loses control of the subsidiary.
 Disposal of the Group's ownership interests in a subsidiary that does not result in the Group losing control over the subsidiaries is accounted for as an equity transaction.
 Any difference between the amount of an adjustment to the non-controlling interests and the fair value of the consideration paid or received is recognized directly in equity and is attributed to owners of the Company.
-Non-controlling interests of the subsidiaries are identified separately from ownership interests attributable to the Group.
-Comprehensive income of subsidiaries is attributed to owners of the Company and non-controlling interests, even when comprehensive income attributed to non-controlling interests results in a negative balance.
+Non-controlling interests of the subsidiaries are identified separately from ownership interests, even when comprehensive income of subsidiaries is attributed to owners of the Company and non-controlling interests, even when